The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 The ocean was about to witness the detonation of the most powerful weapon ever deployed underwater.

-Russia's Status 6 Poseidon Torpedo, a 65-foot nuclear-powered doomsday weapon carrying a 100 megaton thermonuclear warhead, had been stalking NATO's largest naval exercise in decades.
+Russia's Status 6 Poseidon torpedo, a 65-foot nuclear-powered doomsday weapon carrying a 100-megaton thermonuclear warhead, had been stalking NATO's largest naval exercise in decades.

-Its nuclear reactor providing unlimited range while its AI guidance system tracked the movements of 47 NATO warships worth 89 billion dollars.
+For 72 hours, the autonomous torpedo had remained undetected at depths exceeding 3,000 feet, its nuclear reactor providing unlimited range, while its AI guidance system tracked the movements of 47 NATO warships worth $89 billion.

-But at 1347 hours, when the torpedo's proximity sensors detected the USS Gerald R. Ford carrier strike group directly above.
+But at 1347 hours, when the torpedo's proximity sensors detected the USS Gerald R. Ford carrier strike group directly above, 14 seconds of underwater nuclear detonation would create the largest man-made explosion in maritime history.

-What started as NATO's exercise trident fury would end with the most catastrophic naval disaster since World War II, as a single weapon would demonstrate Russia's ability to destroy entire fleets with technology the West barely understood.
+What started as NATO's Exercise Trident Fury would end with the most catastrophic naval disaster since World War II, as a single weapon would demonstrate Russia's ability to destroy entire fleets with technology the West barely understood.

 How did one torpedo threaten an entire NATO fleet?